 If you’re still patting yourself on the back because you brought your wife ice chips while she was in labor, this native Mexican birthing technique is going to put things in perspective real quick.
-The Huichol people, descendants of the ancient Aztecs, have a pain relieving ritual (for the one giving birth, anyway) where the woman gets to yank hard on the man’s baby baskets every time she has a contraction.
+The Huichol people, descendants of the ancient Aztecs, have a pain-relieving ritual (for the one giving birth, anyway) where the woman gets to yank hard on the man’s baby baskets every time she has a contraction.

 If you haven’t blacked out from that mental image yet, here’s more on how it works.
 While the wife gives birth, the husband sits on the roof above with ropes tied around his scrotum.
 Every time a labor pain hits, she pulls on the rope (and presumably yells out “This is all your fault you f–king asshole” in Huichol), so her man can share in the childbirth experience.
 At the end, she has a baby, and he has balls the size of cantaloupes.

-This testicular tug-of-war might sound like some cartel-level torture, but it’s actually part of a long tradition of extreme paternal participation in pregnancy known as couvade, which is derived from a French term meaning “to brood, or hatch.”
-On some Caribbean islands, men fast for 6 months, starting from the fifth month of a woman’s pregnancy.
+This testicular tug-of-war might sound like some cartel-level torture, but it’s actually part of a long tradition of extreme paternal participation during pregnancy known as couvade, which is derived from a French term meaning “to brood, or hatch.”
+On some Caribbean islands, men fast for 6 months, starting from the fifth month of the pregnancy.
 And in parts of New Guinea, men participate in a symbolic form of menstruation, where a special instrument is inserted into the urethra in order to drain “bad blood.”
 Ok, you definitely just blacked out.

 From an anthropological standpoint, couvade is attributed to matriarchal societies and shows how other cultures acknowledge the role of paternal responsibility.
 Georg Groddeck, a contemporary of Freud, even believed that couvade proves Freud’s “penis envy” is totally bogus, and instead it’s men who have “uterus envy,” because they’re hung up on the fact that they can’t give birth.
 (Although nobody is jazzed about experiencing hormonal rage and bleeding from their crotch once a month.)